 The online application form

 I visited the Audley Careers website and applied online, which was both quick and straightforward to fill out.
-You're asked for some personal details, including contact information, why you're applying for the role, a brief summary of your experience in travel, plus a copy of your CV/resume and a cover letter.
+You're asked for some personal details, including contact information, why you're applying for the role, a brief summary of your experience in travel, plus a copy of your CV/resume and an optional covering letter.

 The video interview